State Department Says US May Announce Plans on New Start Treaty With Russia Soon

-The US State Department has stated that Washington may announce its plans on the New Strategic Arms Reduction Treaty (START) with Russia in the immediate future.
+The US State Department has said that Washington may announce its plans on the New Strategic Arms Reduction Treaty (START) with Russia in the near future.

-Under Secretary of State for Political Affairs David Hale, for his part, said in his prepared testimony to the Senate Foreign Relations Committee on Tuesday that the US does not exclude extending the New START Treaty, but that it wants to include broader range of systems such as non-strategic nuclear weapons.
+Under Secretary of State for Political Affairs David Hale, said in his prepared testimony to the Senate Foreign Relations Committee on Tuesday that the US does not exclude extending the New START Treaty, but that it wants to include a broader range of systems such as non-strategic nuclear weapons-related clauses in the document.

 “We have not ruled out an extension of New START, but our priority is to promote arms control that goes beyond the confines of a narrow, bilateral approach by incorporating other countries – including China – and a broader range of weapons – including non-strategic nuclear weapons”, he pointed out.